 Relevant Words of God:

 The work done by God Himself in each age contains the expression of His true disposition, and both His name and the work that He does change along with the age—they are all new.
 During the Age of Law, the work of guiding mankind was done under the name of Jehovah, and the first stage of work was initiated on earth.
 At this stage, the work consisted of building the temple and the altar, and using the law to guide the people of Israel and to work in their midst.
 By guiding the people of Israel, He launched a base for His work on earth.
-From this base, He expanded His work beyond Israel, which is to say that, starting from Israel, He extended His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all creatures.
+From this base, He expanded His work beyond Israel, which is to say that, starting from Israel, He extended His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all created beings.
 He spread His work through the people of Israel outward beyond them.
 The land of Israel was the first holy place of Jehovah’s work on earth, and it was in the land of Israel that God first went to work on earth.
 That was the work of the Age of Law.
 During the Age of Grace, Jesus was the God who saved man.
 What He had and was was grace, love, compassion, forbearance, patience, humility, care, and tolerance, and so much of the work that He did was for the sake of the redemption of man.
 His disposition was one of compassion and love, and because He was compassionate and loving, He had to be nailed to the cross for man, in order to show that God loved man as Himself, so much so that He offered up Himself in His entirety.
 During the Age of Grace, the name of God was Jesus, that is to say, God was a God who saved man, and He was a compassionate and loving God.
 God was with man.
 His love, His compassion, and His salvation accompanied each and every person.
 Only by accepting the name of Jesus and His presence was man able to gain peace and joy, to receive His blessing, His vast and numerous graces, and His salvation.
 Through the crucifixion of Jesus, all those who followed Him received salvation and were forgiven their sins.
 During the Age of Grace, Jesus was the name of God.
 In other words, the work of the Age of Grace was done principally under the name of Jesus.
 During the Age of Grace, God was called Jesus.
 He undertook a stage of new work beyond the Old Testament, and His work ended with the crucifixion.
 This was the entirety of His work.
 Therefore, during the Age of Law Jehovah was the name of God, and in the Age of Grace the name of Jesus represented God.
 During the last days, His name is Almighty God—the Almighty, who uses His power to guide man, conquer man, and gain man, and in the end, bring the age to its close.
 In every age, at every stage of His work, God’s disposition is evident.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)

 “Jehovah” is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom.
 “Jesus” is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
 He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan.
 That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
 And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
 They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
 What they hope for is the reappearance of Jehovah.
 Only Jesus is the Redeemer of mankind, and He is the sin offering that redeemed mankind from sin.
 Which is to say, the name of Jesus came from the Age of Grace and came into existence because of the work of redemption in the Age of Grace.
 The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
 Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace.
 The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
-“Jehovah” represents the Age of Law, and is the honorific for the God worshiped by the people of Israel.
+“Jehovah” represents the Age of Law and is the honorific by which the people of Israel called the God whom they worshiped.
 “Jesus” represents the Age of Grace, and is the name of the God of all those who were redeemed during the Age of Grace.
 If man still longs for the arrival of Jesus the Savior during the last days, and still expects Him to arrive in the image He bore in Judea, then the entire six-thousand-year management plan would have stopped in the Age of Redemption, and could not have progressed any further.
 The last days, furthermore, would never arrive, and the age would never be brought to an end.
 This is because Jesus the Savior is only for the redemption and salvation of mankind.
 I took the name of Jesus only for the sake of all the sinners in the Age of Grace, but it is not the name by which I shall bring the whole of mankind to an end.
 Although Jehovah, Jesus, and the Messiah all represent My Spirit, these names only denote the different ages of My management plan, and do not represent Me in My entirety.
 The names by which people on earth call Me cannot articulate My entire disposition and all that I am.
 They are merely different names by which I am called during different ages.
 And so, when the final age—the age of the last days—arrives, My name shall change again.
 I shall not be called Jehovah, or Jesus, much less the Messiah—I shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
 I was once known as Jehovah.
 I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
 Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
 I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.
 People have never engaged with Me, never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
 This is the God who appears to man in the last days but is hidden among man.
 He resides among man, true and real, like the burning sun and the blazing flame, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
 In this way, all people during the last days shall see that I am the Savior returned, and that I am the Almighty God that conquers all of mankind.
 And all shall see that I was once the sin offering for man, but that in the last days I also become the flames of the sun that incinerate all things, as well as the Sun of righteousness that reveals all things.
 This is My work in the last days.
 I took this name and am possessed of this disposition so that all people may see that I am a righteous God, the burning sun, the blazing flame, and so that all may worship Me, the one true God, and so that they may see My true face: I am not only the God of the Israelites, and I am not just the Redeemer; I am the God of all creatures throughout the heavens and the earth and the seas.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Savior Has Already Returned Upon a “White Cloud”